 “They have every right to be here, if you don’t like it, you can jog on.”

-But sometimes I find myself compromising: shushing them, or giving them those Heinz Biscotti biscuits (that I swore I’d avoid due to high fruit sugar content), because I know it will keep them quiet.
+But sometimes I find myself compromising: shushing them, or giving them snacks loaded with fruit sugars to keep them quiet.

 And I struggle to ignore the ‘concerned’ looks from helicopter parents at the soft play centre or the playpark, when I am watching my son crawling further and further away (always within my sight, but from his perspective he is enjoying unsupervised play.)
 So, instead of letting him relish his emerging independence, I find myself hovering closer and closer.
 Not because it’s in his interest, but because I am reacting to the tacit judgement of others.